Bidirectional EV Chargers Review

 Sigenergy SigenStor hybrid system including DC bidirectional EV charger.

 The Sigenergy SigenStor is one of the most exciting products enabling bidirectional EV charging.
-Unlike the other dedicated bidirectional DC chargers, Sigenrergy has developed a versatile hybrid system that integrates solar, battery storage and bidirectional EV charging in one compact unit.
-The system comprises 4 main components, a hybrid inverter, battery, backup box and bidirectional EV charger.
+Unlike the other dedicated bidirectional DC chargers, Sigenergy has developed a versatile hybrid system that integrates solar, battery storage and bidirectional EV charging in one compact unit.
+The system comprises 4 main components: a hybrid inverter, battery, backup box and bidirectional EV charger.
 The hybrid inverter is available in single-phase and three-phase models from 5kW to 25kW and features multiple solar PV inputs (MPPTs), which can be oversized up to 200%, enabling large solar arrays required for all-electric homes and EV charging.
 Battery capacity is scalable, using 5kWh and 8kWh modules with up to six units per stack, providing a maximum of 48kWh capacity.

-On the EV charging side, the DC bidirectional charger will be available in two sizes: a standard 12.5kW unit or a large 25kW unit designed to be used with a 3-phase supply.
+On the EV charging side, the DC bidirectional charger will be available in two sizes: a smaller 12.5kW unit or a large 25kW unit designed to be used with a 3-phase AC supply.
 However, the true innovation lies in the DC power bus, which enables direct DC charging from solar.
 Additionally, the battery-integrated DC-DC conversion boosts the relatively low 32V modules to 150V—1000V to match the various EV battery voltages.

 Using the additional Gateway backup box, the system can operate in off-grid mode and provide true UPS (Uninterruptible Power Supply) power.
 It’s worth noting that hybrid solar systems utilising bidirectional charging technology have been around for many years for home battery storage applications, so it’s not surprising that Sigenergy has enhanced this technology to support EV bidirectional charging.